 - i.
-The application for registration; - ii.
+The application for registration in prescribed form; - ii.
 The decision of the founder(s) to establish a legal entity; - iii.
 If a legal entity is the founder of another legal entity, a copy of the certificate of state (re) registration; - iv.
-If a foreign legal entity is a founder of another legal entity, a legalized excerpt from the trade register or other proof that the foreign legal entity is in good standing under the laws of its country. - A copy of passport (or other document deemed to be the proof of identity under Kyrgyz law) of an individual being the head of the legal entity.
+If a foreign legal entity is a founder of another legal entity, a legalized/apostilled excerpt from the trade register or other proof that the foreign legal entity is in good standing under the laws of its country. - v.
+A copy of passport (or other document deemed to be the proof of identity under Kyrgyz law) of an individual being the head of the legal entity; - vi.
+A power of attorney for a representative to represent the established organization before the Ministry of Justice of the Kyrgyz Republic and its territorial subdivisions; - vii.
+A copy of passport (or other identity document recognized as such by the legislation of the Kyrgyz Republic) of an individual acting as a representative.

-For the establishment of a branch or representative office of financial institutions, foreign or international organizations, a written consent of the National Bank of the Kyrgyz Republic is required.
+For the state registration of banks and other financial institutions a written consent of the National Bank or its territorial subdivision is required.